kubaparol/trenova/.ai/common/db-plan.md

 -- Optimizes fetching the most recent plans for a specific user CREATE INDEX idx_training_plans_user_created_at
 ON public.training_plans (user_id, created_at DESC);

+-- Optimizes fetching session history for a specific user, ordered by completion date CREATE INDEX idx_training_sessions_user_completed_at ON public.training_sessions (user_id, completed_at DESC);

+-- May be automatically created by FK, but ensures index exists for plan_id lookups/cascades CREATE INDEX idx_training_sessions_plan_id
+ON public.training_sessions (plan_id);
 ```

 ## 5. Row Level Security (RLS)